|

 In June 1780, William gets a first hand account, from his father, of the anti-catholic Gordon Riots in London.
 "Sad work in London...Destruction by Mobb...Newgate was burnt...and other noblemen's houses...and all the Romish chapels.
 I was in town those nights."
 The riots badly affected his father's market garden trade - "We can hardly sell our goods at market."

 Also in 1780, William's brother James has a position as Gardener with Sir Harbord Harbord of Gunton Hall, just over 4 miles from Felbrigg.
-Unfortunately, James and Sir Harbord don't see eye to eye and by December 1781, despite seeking William's help to resolve matters, James has lost his job and returned home to Brentford .
+Unfortunately, James and Sir Harbord didn't see eye to eye and by December 1781, despite seeking William's help to resolve matters, James had lost his job and returned home to Brentford .

-We also glean from his father's letters that William, while in service at Felbrigg, married Peggy, "an Ironmonger's daughter", at the beginning of 1782.
-They had at least 3 children - William, another boy and a girl.
+We also glean from his father's letters that William, while in service at Felbrigg, married Peggy (Margaret Cooper), "an Ironmonger's daughter", at the beginning of 1782.

 ref.
 WKC 7/139 - from his father William Cobb, brothers James and John, cousin ?Hewitt Cobb, and brother in law Thomas Cooper, dates 1779-83